allredbw/ee-scheduler/README.md

 #### Earth Engine
 [Earth Engine](https://earthengine.google.com/) is Google's geospatial platform for earth science data and analysis.
 16-day Landsat NDVI was prototyped in the [Earth Engine code editor](https://code.earthengine.google.com/356caedb05a6c7505a6faaf98ac99e29?noload=true).
 Landsat 8 and 9 were used; pixels were bilinearly resampled; and cloudy and saturated pixels were masked.
 NDVI can be calculated for any given region, year, and day of year: `ndviComposite(region, year, doy)`.

-*Note:* There is no attempt to fill in missing pixels due to clouds or missing Landsat scenes.
+*Note:* There is no attempt to fill in pixels due to clouds or missing Landsat scenes.

 #### Cloud Functions
 [Cloud Functions](https://cloud.google.com/functions) is a serverless environment for connecting cloud services.
 In this case, Cloud Functions can be used to execute Earth Engine code.